Skip to main content

 Tried: Attempt tcache poisoning instead of fastbin dup because tcache is the modern technique

-tcache was introduced in glibc 2.26.
-The provided libc.so.6 is version 2.23, which has no tcache at all.
-Attempting to use tcache_perthread_struct offsets or tcache fd corruption will not affect any real data structure in this build.
-The correct technique is fastbin dup, which exploits the singly-linked LIFO fastbin free list that exists in glibc 2.23.
+tcache arrived in glibc 2.26, and the provided libc.so.6 is 2.23, which has none. tcache_perthread_struct offsets and tcache fd corruption touch no real data structure in this build.
+The right technique is fastbin dup, against the singly-linked LIFO free list that 2.23 does have.

 Tried: Try to trigger the heap overflow on the cream buffer by passing the maximum size to create, then overflow into adjacent metadata

-The bug here is a double-free on an unguarded pointer, not an overflow past the chunk boundary.
-Allocations are capped at 0x58 bytes and the write is bounded, so there is no overflow path.
-Focusing on overflow-based heap corruption (e.g. off-by-one into the next chunk size field) wastes time; the correct primitive is freeing the same index twice to corrupt the fastbin fd pointer.
+The bug is a double-free on an unguarded pointer, not an overflow past a chunk boundary.
+Allocations cap at 0x58 bytes and the write is bounded, so there is no overflow path at all.
+Chasing off-by-one corruption into the next chunk's size field wastes time; the primitive is freeing the same index twice to corrupt the fastbin fd pointer.

 Learn more